 Following the legacy of the AccurioJet KM-1, the AccurioJet KM-1e facilitates the transition from existing business fields to more profitable applications.
 Konica Minolta has incorporated UV inkjet technology to maximize printing capabilities on various types of media.
 Based on the buying criteria of today’s print service providers, the AccurioJet KM-1e features various upgrades to quality and productivity:

 - Quality: Although the announcement of the new device did not reference specific improvements to print quality, overall quality is influenced by the variety and types of media that can be accommodated.
-To that end, the KM-1e is capable of handling lighter papers down to 0.06 mm.
+To that end, the KM-1e offers improved stability for thin coated papers down to 0.06 mm.
 Users will be able to produce all of the applications that were possible with the original KM-1 (e.g., textured substrates, embossed and canvas, synthetic waterproof paper for packaging and labels), but the KM-1e also supports transparencies and color/metallic papers.
 These improvements are made possible by new media sensors that can better handle these types of substrates.